Rudd-O/ansible-samples/README.md

 * [roles/mailserver/](roles/mailserver/) sets up a mail server with Dovecot, Postfix, the SSL certificates you provide yourself, SPF, and the DKIM certificates that you create.
-* [roles/jenkins/](roles/jenkins/) sets up a Jenkins server with a number of plugins.
 * [roles/zfsupdates/](roles/zfsupdates/) aids you in keeping ZFS up to date on your Fedora system which boots from ZFS.
 * [roles/updates/](roles/updates/) updates your system packages.